Mrigank-Mishra/AI-Sudoku-Solver/README.md

 The Sudoku Solver program has three parts.
 The first part asks the user to enter the Sudoku Solver puzzle row by row.
 It checks to make sure each row has nine numbers and the numbers are between 0 and 9.

-The second part shows the Sudoku Solver board in a way that makes it easy to see the puzzle and the solution.
+The second part shows that the Sudoku Solver creats a grid for the user.

 The third part is the Sudoku Solver function.
 It defines the problem.
 Uses the constraint satisfaction method to find a solution for Sudoku Solver.